I’ve faced gunfire. I’ve faced mobs. Fire. Natural disasters. War. Pestilence.

 I shrugged.
 “So they say.
 I’ve spent thousands of hours under those skies.
 When people are reporting things in the sky, I must have been looking the other way.
 I’ve never seen anything in those skies I couldn’t explain.”

 All the MPs chuckled.
 It doesn’t help your rep one bit to be from a place where “weird” things happen.
 And it doesn’t help when everyone else sees things, and you don’t.
 And you’re supposed to be one of the best detectives on Ft.
 Riley!

 “So you’ve never had anything weird happen you couldn’t explain?” he asked.

 I sipped my beer, and then put it down.
 The beer was getting warm, and since American beer starts tasting terrible when warm, I figured if I wanted a cold one, I’d best tell my story.

-“I didn’t say that,” I said.
-“But listen, if anyone ever asks, this story never happened.
+“I didn’t say that, but listen, if anyone ever asks, this story never happened.
 Deal?”

 Everyone said, “Deal.”

 I took one more sip of the warm beer and started my story.

 “It was Iraq, nineteen ninety-two.
 The Cease Fire was in effect following the Gulf War, but we were still camped deep in that country, right outside an empty Iraqi airbase.
 The place had a huge ammo dump that we’d be blowing up within a few days, and we were guarding it carefully.